CyberSecurity Program Advisory Board

 Lentz founded Cyber Security Strategies to assist governments and enterprises with cyber security strategies and proven solutions to gain competitive advantage with their cyber space-dependent missions and business.

-James F. X. Payne is president of the Public Sector for Z&A Infotek an 8(a) company focused on cyber security based in Parsippany, New Jersey.
-He was previously the senior vice president and general manager of national security and cyber infrastructure at Telcordia Technologies.
+James F. X. Payne oversees special programs in global customer solutions for Dun & Bradstreet, one of the nation's largest business intelligence firms.
+He is the former president of the Public Sector for Z&A Infotek and has previously served as the senior vice president and general manager of national security and cyber infrastructure at Telcordia Technologies.
 Payne is a longtime IT/telecommunications industry executive focusing on the federal government and has provided guidance on key issues as a member of the president's Commission on Critical Infrastructure Protection, the Council on Competitiveness and the president's National Security Telecommunications Advisory Committee (NSTAC).
 Payne presently serves on the Board of Directors of the Armed Forces Communication and Electronics Association (AFCEA), the AFCEA Cyber Committee and the Board of Trustees of Gallaudet University.
 He earned the prestigious Federal 100 industry award in 1996 and 2000 for significant achievements in federal information technology.

 Sachs' professional experience includes a 20-year military career in the U.S. Army, two years of federal civilian service at the White House and the Department of Homeland Security and more than nine years as an executive in the private sector.
 He has appeared on several domestic and foreign television and radio networks as a computer security expert, has testified before Congress and is frequently quoted by online and print media.
 He serves on the advisory boards of SAGE Inc., the National Committee on American Foreign Policy, and the Virginia Joint Commission on Technology and Science.
 He is a member of the boards of directors of the National Cyber Security Alliance, Internet Security Alliance and DShield Inc.